AyushKumarOjha7/MyDevopsUpload/README.md

-# Sample Repo for Devops practice
+# Sample Repo for Devops practice for today